iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

 example shows that previously-defined, user types can be used as easily as the built-in primitive types.

-A record is an dict that explicitly names and types its children.
+A record is a dict that explicitly names and types its children.
 A record is by far, the most frequently encountered type definition.
 For example, the type definition::